FSL-Rectifier: Rectify Outliers in Few-Shot Learning via Test-Time Augmentation: Related Works

-The use of image generation in FSL has also been explored, such as the ``congealing'' method which grafts variations from similar classes to a separate class~\cite{wang2020generalizing}.
-Similar ideas are also seen in FSL works like~\cite{mishra2018generative, verma2018generalized, schwartz2018delta, hariharan2017low, wang2018low, gao2018low}, where the authors aim to augment the training dataset to achieve better generalization among FSL models.
-Another work similar to ours is~\cite{kim2019variational}, where the authors correct the angles of traffic signs through VAE as well, setting the standard traffic signs images as the reconstruction targets of a VAE.
+\textbf{Data augmentation for FSL} efforts mainly orient towards training data augmentation.
+Earlier, a ``congealing'' method grafts variations from similar training classes to a separate training class~\citep{wang2020generalizing}.
+Similar ideas are also seen in FSL works like~\citet{mishra2018generative, verma2018generalized, schwartz2018delta, hariharan2017low, wang2018low, gao2018low}, where the authors augment the training dataset to achieve better generalization among FSL models.
+Another work similar to ours is~\citep{kim2019variational}, where the authors correct the angles of traffic signs through VAE and logo prototype images.
+Although most prior works focus on training-phase augmentation, we only focus on testing-phase augmentation for models that are already trained, which is a novel idea to our best knowledge.

-Our work differs from these works in many aspects.
-While the prior works focus on training-phase augmentation, we only focus on testing-phase augmentation for models that are already trained.
-More specifically, we separate styles and shapes of source images during the generation of new test-samples.
-Such a separation enables us to ``mix and match'' shapes and styles of train-split and test-split data.
-Through linking test inputs to train-split data, we can augment these test-samples in a meaningful way during test time, which is a novel idea to the best of our knowledge.